-Enter the agency name conducting New Entrant activities, if other than the Lead MCSAP Agency:
+Enter the agency name conducting New Entrant activities, if other than the Lead MCSAP Agency: Alabama Law Enforcement Agency have effective safety management programs.

 Please complete the information below by entering data from the NEWS Dashboard regarding Safety Audits in your State.
-Data Source: New Entrant website Date information retrieved from NEWS Dashboard to complete eCVSP 09/30/2021 Total Number of New Entrant Carriers in NEWS (Unassigned and Assigned) 1190 Current Number of Past Dues 55
+Data Source: New Entrant website (NEWS) Date information retrieved from NEWS Dashboard to complete eCVSP 10/13/202 Total Number of New Entrant Carriers in NEWS (Unassigned and Assigned) Current Number of Past Dues

 Program Goal: Reduce the number and severity of crashes, injuries, and fatalities involving commercial motor vehicles by reviewing interstate new entrant carriers.
-At the State's discretion, intrastate motor carriers are reviewed to ensure they have effective safety management programs.
+At the State's discretion, intrastate motor carriers are reviewed to ensure they